jgab13/TalentSwap/README.md

 ##### Get all courses 'api/courses'
 This API route is used by the home page and search components to retrieve all courses and display them in thumbnails.
-This route does not require a request body and it returns a all of the course objects from the db in the form '{"courses": <course document>, <course document>}'.
+This route does not require a request body and it returns a all of the course objects from the db in the form '{"courses": "<course document>", "<course document>"}'.

 ##### Get a course 'api/courses/:id'
 This API route is used when a course thumbnail is clicked.
 The id is passed to the detailed course page which retrieves the course from the db to populate course information.
 The route does not require a request body.
 The request parameters require a valid course object id.
-The route returns the course from the db in the form '{"course": <course document>}'.
+The route returns the course from the db in the form '{"course": "<course document>"}'.

 ##### Delete a course 'api/courses/:id'
 This API is used by admin users to delete courses.
 The route does not require a request body, but it requires a request parameter of a valid course object id.
 In order to use this route, a user must be logged in.
 Post a login request user the route describe in users below.
 Once a cookie has been created, this API route can be used.
 The route returns the deleted course.